Postgraduate

 The provision of rehabilitative care is really a team effort, with our Staff and Residents working as part of an integrated team of allied health members and nurses.
 Residents will participate in inter-disciplinary rounds, and learn one-on-one from their non-MD colleagues.

-On-call schedules are prepared monthly by the Chief Resident.
+On-call schedules are prepared monthly by the Lead resident.
 On-call responsibilities meet PAIRO guidelines.
-While we acknowledge that being "on-call" is service-oriented, nevertheless, it provides valuable teaching and learning opportunities.
+While we acknowledge that being on-call is service oriented, it does additionally provide valuable teaching and learning opportunities.
 A consultant is always on-call with our residents.

 In-Training Evaluations

-Our program has been constructed so that adequate exposure will be provided in all major areas of PM&R, sufficient to prepare the final year resident for the Royal College Fellowship Examination.
+Our program has been constructed so that adequate exposure will be provided in all major areas of PM&R, sufficient to prepare the resident for the Royal College Fellowship Examination.

 Residents are enrolled in a CBME Competence By Design (CBD) program.
-This means residents will be expected to meet the EPA requirements for each stage of training.
-Schulich uses the Elentra platform to collect daily observations forms.
+This means residents will be expected to meet the Entrustable Professional Activity (EPA) requirements for each stage of training.
+Schulich uses the Elentra platform to collect daily observation forms.

-In addition, the Royal College Objectives have been mapped and Rotation Evaluations (ITER’s) have been created to cover additional areas not captured by the EPA forms.
+In addition, the Royal College Objectives have been mapped and In-training Evaluation Reports (ITER’s) have been created to cover additional areas not captured by the EPA forms.
 For example, assessment of each individual resident's performance is done at the mid-point and at the end of each three-block CORE rotation.

 In addition, each resident has a formal Program Director (PD)-Resident meeting twice yearly to discuss their progress.